Prudential standard

 Under paragraph 17C(2)(c) of the Act.

-In practice, the documents will need to be given to APRA before APRA can approve the summary of the scheme, and it is expected that companies will discuss their intentions with APRA at the earliest opportunity.
+In practice, the documents will need to be given to APRA before APRA can approve the summary of the scheme, and it is expected that insurers will discuss their intentions with APRA at the earliest opportunity (including arrangements for the provision of actuarial advice on which the scheme is to be based).

 Notification Requirements